 In another criticism, a number of scholars have argued that any developmental theory should be able to accurately predict developmental changes.
 Yet since all developmental theories are really designed for large, statistically valid, groups of individuals, it is not clear whether developmental theories can be usefully applied to individuals.

-In spite of the criticisms, developmental theory can be a useful tool for Sunday school teachers.
+In spite of the criticisms, developmental theory remains a useful tool for Sunday school teachers.
 It can be useful to have a general idea of what to expect from different age groups.
-And developmental theory can help us to understand which types of activities work best with which age groups.
+Developmental theory can help us to understand which types of activities work best with which age groups.

 |Babies||Focused on self and parents||Begin to talk||Love and joy||Security, love||Loving care|